teodorrd27/rill/README.md

 ### Trade-offs:
 - **Increased Complexity**: The CRDT implementation adds some complexity compared to simpler state management solutions.
 - **Initial Load**: The initial setup of YJS providers has a small performance cost on first load.
+- **Session Management**: WebSocket authentication (via protocol with JWTs) is a little more cumbersome than readily available solutions.

 ## Important Caveats